-Once the local winner from each school or college of pharmacy is decided, this individual will schedule an appointment to compete on the national level at the APhA2023 Annual Meeting & Exposition in Phoenix, AZ.
-The national competition is divided into the preliminary round and final round.
+Once the local winner from each school or college of pharmacy is decided, this individual will schedule an appointment to compete on the national level.
+The national competition is divided into two rounds.
+The preliminary round will be held virtually and the final round will be held in person at APhA2024 Annual Meeting & Exposition in Orlando, FL.
+All participants are encourage to attend APhA2024 and those that make it to the final round are required to attend the meeting.
 During the preliminary round, students select a practice scenario at random and are required to counsel a patient on the appropriate use of the drug involved.
-Students are then given time to refer to the reference sources available in the model pharmacy.
-After consulting the references and determining the appropriate information for the patient, the participants counsel the patient.
+Students are then given time to refer to the references and determining the appropriate information for the patient, the participants counsel the patient.
 Evaluations are based on the content and style of the counseling presentations.
 The ten highest scoring participants are then invited to the final round.

 The final round involves a more complex counseling situation where the participants again select a prescription at random and are asked to counsel the patient on safe and effective drug use.
 In addition, the patient in the final round will display personality characteristics such as anxiousness, belligerence, or apathy to challenge the participants' ability to convey pertinent information in a realistic situation.
 The top ten finalists in the national competition will be recognized during the APhA-ASP Awards Celebration, and will receive a cash prize compliments of APhA-ASP.